 - Tests are available for only certain medications.
 Also, each test is specific to only one medication, so a change in medication may require another test.

-- Testing can't predict for certain which particular medication will work best for you — it can only provide clues.
+- Testing can't predict which medication will work best for you — it can only provide clues.

 - It isn't entirely clear how useful tests are in choosing an antidepressant.
 Even if you have tests, you may still need to try different antidepressants and different doses to identify what works best for you.